[OS] Oracle, AWS, and Azure Benchmarking Shootout

 Pilosa is a fairly interesting piece of software to benchmark as it works out a few different areas of the hardware.
 During data ingest and startup, sequential disk I/O is of critical importance.
 During most queries, Pilosa is heavily CPU bound due to its almost unhealthy obsession with bitmap indexes.
 It’s also written in Go and eats cores for breakfast – it will squeeze every inch of CPU performance out of a machine.
 Pilosa holds its bitmap data in RAM, so memory bandwidth is also a significant factor.
 Network throughput is probably the least important aspect, though latency between hosts can make up a significant percentage of query times for simpler queries.

 For our main Pilosa benchmarks, we decided to use the venerable Billion Taxi Ride dataset which is large enough to provide a realistic workload, without being unwieldy.

 In order to aid repeatability and speed deployment, we produced a set of parameterized Terraform modules for each cloud provider so that we could easily launch clusters with varying instance sizes.
-Provisioning the machines was taken care of by a suite of Ansible playbooks.
+Provisioning of the machines was taken care of by a suite of Ansible playbooks.
 All of this is contained in the

 ansible subdirectories of our infrastructure repository on Github.

 We ended up with the 10 different configurations listed above which contain a mix of compute, memory, and storage optimized instances.
 Necessarily, there are many configurations that we didn’t run, but this selection should give us a good sampling of the various CPU and storage options available on these clouds.
-We would very much welcome any suggestions for additional configurations which might be more performant or cost effective.
+We would very much welcome any suggestions for additional configurations which might be more performant or cost-effective.